OsBlaineOra/db-devops-tools/UTPLSQL.md

 ```
 nano test/test_generate_customers_func.pks
 ```
-Add `--% beforeeach` after the `--% beforeall` annotation
+Add `-- %beforeeach` after the `-- %beforeall` annotation
   ```
-    --% beforeall
+    -- %beforeall
-    --% beforeeach
+    -- %beforeeach
     procedure delete_added_customers;
   ```
   This will call the cleanup procedure before each test is run.
-  Alternatively, you could make it a ```--% aftereach``` and have it clean up after each test runs.
+  Alternatively, you could make it a ```-- %aftereach``` and have it clean up after each test runs.
 But then you wouldn't be as sure that the environment was ready before each test is run.
   Notice, if multiple annotations are performing the same action, you can stack the annotations and the same procedure will be called for each annotation.
 1. [Git add/commit/push][GitLink]
 1. **In Jenkins**